Current lab members

 Clinical Research Assistant

-Nemo graduated from Boston University with a degree in Biology on the Pre-med track, and she is working as a Clinical Research Coordinator for the Wunderfull Lab.
-Passionate about exploring the science behind human health and disease, Nemo is excited to gain further hands-on experience in clinical and community-based research before applying to medical school.
+Nemo graduated from Boston University with a degree in Biology on the Pre-med track, and she is working as a Clinical Research Assistant for the Wunderfull Lab.
+Passionate about exploring the science behind health and disease, Nemo is excited to gain further hands-on experience in clinical and community-based research before applying to medical school.
 Her favorite "food is medicine" is kiwi.

 Kieley Chapman